oda404/oXu/README.md

 # osu!Bootleg
-osu!bootleg using the SFML library.
+osu! clone written in c++ using the SFML library.